jbm950/pygame_toolbox/examples/menu_example/menu_tutorial.md

             def __init__(self):
                 # set the arguments for the menu class and initialize it
                 size = (800,600)
-                header = ['This is and example of a more detailed menu']
+                header = ['This is an example of a more detailed menu']

 This time we're going to use a picture for the background instead of an rgb value.
 This allows us to create screen that look much nicer for projects we share and the rgb value method gives us a way to make a rapid prototype.
 We're also going to pass a music variable that is the string of a sound file name.
 This music will be played when the detailed menu is open.